-One of the most common questions from tourists: "Should I book first class or second class?"
+One of the most common questions from tourists: “Should I book first class or second class?”
 The answer depends on your priorities, budget, and journey length.
-Let's break it down.
+Before deciding, understand ticket types and consider seat reservations.
+Let’s break it down.

 Quick Comparison